loopsocial/firework_ios_sdk/README.md

 For the static XCFramework distribution, use `pod 'FireworkVideo-Static'` instead.
 Do not include both `FireworkVideo` and `FireworkVideo-Static` in the same target.

 `FireworkVideo-Static` uses the same Swift module name as the dynamic pod, so app code still imports `FireworkVideo`.
 CocoaPods automatically copies SDK resources for the static pod.

-The static pod disables User Script Sandboxing for the app target because CocoaPods' generated resource-copy script writes an intermediate file under `Pods`.
+For static CocoaPods integration, set your app target's **Build Settings > Build Options > User Script Sandboxing** to **No**.
+CocoaPods' generated resource-copy script writes an intermediate file under `Pods`, so the static pod may fail to build when User Script Sandboxing is enabled in the main app target.

 #### Supporting Libraries
 The SDK has many supporting libraries that can be easily added to your project.